pasiol/django-k8s-demo/README.md

 # Django Kubernetes Demo

-A simple Django app which calculates the percentage of requests that app has got.
+A simple Django app which calculates the percentage of requests per container.

-The container info module creates the UUID identifier for the app when it starting up.
-Every request is saved and also UUID of the app is saved.
-The URL '/container-info' showing percentage of the requests and listing of all requests, which has the same identifier.
+The info module creates the UUID for the starting container. /container-info endpoint displays the requests and percentage of total requests received by the container.
 ![Screenshot](./screenshot.png)

-Purpose of the app is learning how the Django app is able to run on Kubernetes cluster.
-The repository is part of the dev-ops course exercise.

 ## docker-compose enviroment for debugging